MoonFlowww/Thot/docs/sub/training/README.md

 # Training Loop

-Thot's `Model::train` orchestrates dataset streaming, optimisation, and telemetry capture.
+Omni's `Model::train` orchestrates dataset streaming, optimisation, and telemetry capture.
 You can either pass a packed dataset (`std::vector` of `{inputs, targets}` pairs) or raw tensors.
 Training requires an optimizer and a loss descriptor to be set beforehand (see [Docs/Optimizer](../optimizer/README.md) and